thinkexist1989/ur_ws/README.md

 This is my ROS workspace which contains some packages related to Universal Robot e-series.

-==!!!WARNING== THE CODE IS NOT CLEAN UP, POOR WRITTEN, JUST FOR TEST AND DEBUG!!
+:warning: :warning: :warning: !!!WARNING!!!
+THE CODE IS NOT CLEAN UP, POOR WRITTEN, JUST FOR TEST AND DEBUG!!